AriFordsham/GHCWiki/type-functions-type-checking.md

 # Type Functions: Type Checking

-## Kind checking indexed data types
+## Kind checking indexed types

 The workhorse of kind checking type and class declarations is `TcTyClDecls.kcTyClDecls`, which is invoked by `TcTyClDecls.tcTyClDecls` once per binding group.
 It handles type synonyms different from algebraic data type declarations and classes, as synonyms have a richer kind structure (making kind checking harder), but cannot be recursive (which makes kind checking easier).
-Indexed types present yet a different set of trade offs as they are guaranteed to come with kind signatures, but have type patterns and not necessarily all definitions visible at once.
+We handle kind signatures (of both type functions and indexed data types) in the same way as algebraic data type declarations.
+More precisely, kind signatures participate in the construction of the initial kind environment (as performed by `getInitialKind`).

-Indexed types (including type functions!) are generally included in the processing of algebraic data types and classes.
-However, we handle kind signatures slightly different from definitions of members of the indexed family.
-More precisely, kind signatures participate in the construction of the initial kind environment (as performed by `getInitialKind`), whereas the definition of the members of an indexed type does not.
-Otherwise, the two are treated the same.
+In contrast, instances of indexed types are not processed by `TcTyClDecls.tcTyClDecls`, but by `TcInstDcls.tcInstDecls1`, which handles the heads of class instance declarations.
+However, the later invokes `TcTyClDecls.tcIdxTyInstDecl` (both directly and indirectly via `IcInstDcls.tcLocalInstDecl1`, the later for associated types).
+The function `tcIdxTyInstDecl` shares a lot of code with the `TcTyClDecls.kcTyClDecls` and `TcTyClDecls.tcTyClDecl`.

 ## Type checking indexed data types